Ancient Chinese Clothing Timeline – Hanfu Development

 • The head is adorned with an oversized Dalachi (大拉翅) cloth crown with silk flowers in the center and corners of the crown.
 A chignon full of jeweled hairpins with ornaments.

-• The design of the cheongsam is based on a large, bordered women's Changyi (氅衣) from the Tsinghua University of Fine Arts collection, with a purple and blue satin Kanjian (坎肩, sleeveless short tops) in the style and pattern of a private collection.
+• The design of the cheongsam is based on a large, bordered women's Changyi (氅衣) from the Tsinghua University School of Fine Arts collection, with a purple and blue satin Kanjian (坎肩, sleeveless short tops) in the style and pattern of a private collection.

 • Foot wearing blue satin color embroidered Qi shoes (旗鞋) according to the Shandong Museum collection depiction.